PROJECTHousing Credit Availability Index

 GSE Loans

 The trend toward greater credit availability in the GSE channel began in Q2 2011.
-From Q2 2011 to Q1 2020, the total risk taken by the GSE channel doubled, from 1.4 percent to 2.7 percent.
+From Q2 2011 to Q1 2019, the total risk taken by the GSE channel more than doubled, from 1.4 percent to 3.1 percent.
 This is still very modest by pre-crisis standards.
-However, accelerated tightening throughout 2020 induced by market conditions due to COVID-19 drove down credit risk to 2.5 percent in Q4 2020.
-The increase in Q1 2021, to 2.58 percent, marked the first expansion of credit availability in the GSE channel since Q1 2019.
-In Q3 2023, credit availability stood at 2.51 percent, at parity with availability in Q3 2022.
+However, accelerated tightening throughout 2020, induced by market conditions due to COVID-19 and stay-at-home orders, drove down credit risk to 2.6 percent in Q4 2020 where it has largely remained.
+In Q3 2024, credit availability stood at 2.4 percent, down marginally from 2.5 percent in Q3 2023.

 Government Loans

 The total default risk the government loan channel is willing to take bottomed out at 9.6 percent in Q3 2013.
 It fluctuated in a narrow range at or above that number for three years.
-In the eleven quarters from Q4 2016 to Q1 2019, the risk in the government channel increased significantly from 9.9 to 12.1 percent but has since receded.
-After declining to 10.4 percent in Q3 of 2020, the government channel had begun to increase risk to 11.3 percent up until Q1 2022 but has since dropped to 10.2 percent in Q3 2023; far below the pre-bubble level of 19 to 23 percent.
+In the eleven quarters from Q4 2016 to Q1 2019, the risk in the government channel increased from 9.9 to 12.1 percent but has since receded.
+The government channel stands at 9.8 percent in Q3 2024; close to the all-time low and well below the pre-bubble range of 19.0 to 23.0 percent.

 Portfolio and Private-Label Securities Loans

 The portfolio and private-label securities (PP) channel took on more product risk than the government and GSE channels during the bubble.
 After the crisis, the channel’s product and borrower risks dropped sharply.
-The numbers have stabilized since 2013, with product risk well below 0.5 percent and total risk largely in the range of 2.3-3.0 percent; it was 2.9 percent in Q3 2023.
-This is a shadow of the default risk taken prior to the Great Financial Crisis.
+The numbers have stabilized since 2013, with product risk well below 0.5 percent and total risk largely in the range of 2.3-3.4 percent.
+Since 2022, default risk has increased from 2.6 to 3.0 percent in Q3 2024 but remains a shadow of the default risk taken prior to the 2008 foreclosure crisis.

-Default Risk Taken by the Portfolio and Private-Label Securities Channel 2000Q2–2023Q3
+Default Risk Taken by the Portfolio and Private Label Securities Channel, 1998-Q2 2024